Alamitos Bay Water Quality Enhancement

 Project Funding

-Preliminary engineering for this project is funded by Tidelands Funds and along with a contribution from AES Alamitos.
+Preliminary engineering for this project is funded by Tidelands and Measure A along with contribution from AES Alamitos.

 Project Contact